CoolChange has a little project he's looking for ideas on. I posted mine. Go check it out and offer some thoughts.

 So, as I'm working on bring down my 22 year old daughter's fever this evening, I was talking to her about what I was doing and why, imparting home brew remedies much older than myself.

 We're not talking snake root tea here.
 Cold wash cloths, sipping ice water to bring down the core body temp, shallow luke warm baths wiping the skin with a washcloth.
-Things she could do when the day comes that she has her own little bundles of mayhem joy.
+Things she could do when the day comes that she has her own little bundles of

 I also imparted the Dad Field Manual temperature taking method.
 Hot forehead, condition yellow.
 Hot belly also, condition Red, your are running a fever.